crazy54/temp_blog/cl7uzdlhq03myw8nv7u49aqgv.md

 Next up, Kubernetes.

 So I want to clear this up.
-I see too many people who do not know why the abbreviation is K8s! ***This is the abbreviation of kubernetes because the word has 8 letters you leave out when using k8s.***
+I see too many people who do not know why the abbreviation is K8s! ***This is the abbreviation of kubernetes because the word has a total of 8 letters you leave out when using k8s abbreviation.*** Now you know!

 ***The more you know...🌈✨***